Royal Patron, Patrons and Ambassadors

 We are supported by some amazing people.

-Royal Patron - Her Majesty The Queen Consort
+Royal Patron - Her Royal Highness The former Duchess of Cornwall

-We are very grateful for the ongoing support of Her Majesty The Queen Consort (formerly HRH The Duchess of Cornwall).
+We are very grateful for the ongoing support of Her Royal Highness The former Duchess of Cornwall.
 Thank you.

 Co-Presidents - Liccy Dahl and Sir Quentin Blake

 Liccy, Roald Dahl's widow set up the charity in memory of Roald Dahl in 1991.
 Sir Quentin Blake was also involved from the beginning and has contributed to many of the charity's activities over the years from commissioning special illustrations, including the charity's mascot Marvin the marvellous crocodile to raising funds from special auctions.

 Dame Julie Walters DBE

 A former nurse herself, Julie understand the importance of nurses who help seriously ill children and their families.
 The much-loved actress is a patron to the charity and became involved when the organisation was The Roald Dahl Foundation.
 She has been a special guest at the charity's annual Roald Dahl nurses conference and continues to support our work.